cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/quick_tour_10.png)

 **Cell View** displays the network in systems and sub-systems (circles) that might or might not be nested.
-A good comparison is to think about thisrepresentation as Matryoshka dolls.
+A good comparison is to think about this representation as Matryoshka dolls.

-Single click a system to select it, or double click to zoom in and see the next-level sub-systems.
+Single click a system to select it.
+Double click to zoom in and see the next-level sub-systems.

 When a system is selected, you can explore the underlying interaction network by opening the sliding **Sub-network Viewer** panel using the ![](_static/images/Quick_Tour/quick_tour_10.png) button in the top right corner of the **Cell View** window: